quick-fox-03/Tell-Me-A-Joke/README.md

 * ExpressJS : ExpressJS is a npm module based fast framework that helps in writing server side code easily.
 This is used in the project to handle client side requests to server.
 [Express](https://www.npmjs.com/package/express)
 * Axios : Promise based HTTP client for the browser and node.js.
 This is used to handle requests made from server to an API.
 [Axios](https://www.npmjs.com/package/axios)
 * Body Parser : Node.js body parsing middleware.
 Used to parse url-encoded data sent over from client to server, using HTML forms, etc. [Body Parser](https://www.npmjs.com/package/body-parser)
+* EJS : Embedded Javascript Templates, useful for integrating HTML and JavaScript both for dynamic web-page rendering.

 # Acknowledgements
 Thanks to [Sven Fehler](https://github.com/Sv443) for creating JokeAPI, upon which this whole site relies heavily.